pflanze/chjize/README.md

 Upgrade a Debian system running Buster to Bullseye (does include running `apt-get update` as part of the action).

+### rustc

+Packages for compilation/installation of programs in Rust (e.g. chj-rustbin)

+### rust

+Packages for development in Rust

+### cj-unattended-upgrades-checkout

+### cj-unattended-upgrades-server

+Set up cj-unattended-upgrades on a server (no claws-mail installation).

+### cj-unattended-upgrades-desktop

+Set up cj-unattended-upgrades on a desktop, which includes claws-mail.

 ## Graph of target dependencies